-To render services on maintenance and repair support, the Contractor shall use both its permanent representatives at the Site and also the specialists sent for the short time (for the period not exceeding 90 days) from the organizations, the list of which is available in Appendix 1 to the present Contract.
+To render Services on Planned maintenance and repair, the Contractor shall use both its permanent Specialists at the BNPP Site and also provide the specialists for the short time (for the period not exceeding 90 days) from the organizations the list of which is given in Appendix 1 to the present Contract or render such Services without sending its specialists to IRI (if any).

-The procedure of the Contractor and the Principal interaction at technical and engineering support of maintenance and repair is described in Appendix 4.2.1, 4.2.2 and 4.2.3.
+The procedure of the Contractor and the Principal interaction at Technical and Engineering Support of maintenance and repair is described in Appendix 4.2.1, 4.2.2 and 4.2.3.

-The Contractor shall ensure planning and development of the registers on scopes of maintenance and repair activities, for their efficient performance.
+The Contractor shall provide Engineering Services for the efficient preparatory works on the planned maintenance and repair activities under the Principal's application.

-The membership of the team of specialists shall be defined by the Principal in the Application Form for sending specialists (Appendix 3).
-The time periods and possibility of sending specialists shall be agreed with the Contractor.
-Involvement of every Contractor’s specialist in works shall be performed by the Principal in compliance with the certain time periods specified in this Application Form.
+The number and grades of the Contractor's Specialists shall be defined by the Principal and notified to the Contractor in accordance with the Application Form mentioned in the Appendix 3.

-Technical and engineering support of BNPP systems and equipment upgrading
+Technical and Engineering Support of BNPP systems and equipment modernization

-The planned topics for technical and engineering support of operation, including BNPP systems and equipment upgrading, are specified in Article 3 of this Contract.
+The tentative topics for Technical and Engineering Support of BNPP-1 modernization, are given in Appendix 21.

-The list and scope of services on upgrading to be rendered by the Contractor shall be specified in additional Applications of the Principal.
+The subject, scope and terms and condition of services on modernization to be rendered by the Contractor shall be specified and agreed in an addendum to this Contract according to the Applications of the Principal.

-The procedure of the Contractor and the Principal interaction at rendering services on upgrading is described in Appendix 4.3.1.
+The procedure of the Contractor and the Principal interaction at rendering services on modernization is described in Appendix 4.3.1.

 Assistance at unplanned/emergency repair and maintenance performance

-The Contractor may solve operating issues and render services on assistance at unplanned/emergency repair and maintenance performance in the form of consulting and giving recommendations to the Principal.
+The Contractor shall consult and give recommendations to the Principal on unplanned/emergency repair and maintenance performance.

 The procedure of the Contractor and the Principal interaction at assistance in unplanned/emergency repair and maintenance performance is described in Appendix 4.4.